nathmenini/dam-landsat/md/tutorial.md

 ## Tutorial

-Albeit very simple, please follow this short usage guide to learn how to properly use the tool.
+Albeit very simple, please follow these screen captures bellow to learn how to properly use the tool.

 ### Pixel Tab <i class="fa fa-thumb-tack"></i>